camila1014/CodepathScavHunt/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Uploading pictures to the tasks.

 ## License